Luther Wenge

-Luther Akisawa Wenge (born 12 December 1959) is a Papua New Guinean politician.
-He is Governor of Morobe Province and a member of the National Parliament of Papua New Guinea as a member of the Pipol First Party from 1997 to 2012.
+Luther Akisawa Wenge (12 December 1959 – 13 September 2025) was a Papua New Guinean politician.
+He was Governor of Morobe Province and a member of the National Parliament of Papua New Guinea as a member of the Pipol First Party from 1997 to 2012.
 After 10 years, he reclaimed his old Parliamentary seat in the 2022 National Elections this time under the People's Labour Party.

+Life and career

 Wenge worked as a lawyer and magistrate before entering politics.
 He was first elected to the National Parliament in the 1997 election.
 He was defeated by Kelly Naru at the 2012 election.
-Wenge ousted Ginson Goheyu Saonu at the 2022 National Elections to reclaim office.
+Wenge defeated Ginson Goheyu Saonu at the 2022 National Elections to reclaim office.

 One of his brothers, Kennedy Wenge, was also a member of the National Parliament, while another brother, Giegere Wenge, was the head bishop of the Evangelical Lutheran Church of Papua New Guinea.

+Wenge died on 13 September 2025, at the age of 65.